JohnnyCPP/JohnnyCPP/README.md

 ## :grey_question: About me

 - Finished my studies of cross-platform software development in early 2022
-- I've been learning chinese on my own during three years
+- I've been learning mandarin chinese on my own during three years
 - Although I'm more of a back-end developer, I don't mind working as a full-stack
 - It's worth noting that I do everything in english.
 I've earned my english skills by myself
 - I'm a self-learner